Parvez-Uni-Projects/Database/Company Queries DB/Solution/readme.md

 JOIN CustomerDim c ON s.CustomerKey = c.CustomerKey

 GROUP BY p.ProductName, c.CustomerState;

-(Showing the top few out of 181 only )
 ```

 **9. Display products sold from warehouses located in New South Wales.**